 The Society of the Sacred Heart quickly expanded within Europe and beyond.
 At the same time, Sophie Barat learned to counterbalance her learned view of God as a harsh judge with her experience of the love of God revealed in the Heart of Christ.
 Her natural capacity for friendship enabled a wide network of relationships.
 Her awareness of world events and their impact on education ensured the Society’s contribution to the promotion of women in her time and into the future.
-Her style of leadership tended towards consultation rather than decreed, and to accepting the realistic option, rather than the impossible ideal.
+Her style of leadership tended towards consultation rather than decree, and to accepting the realistic option, rather than the impossible ideal.
+This consultative approach is evident in her letters to those members of the Society in the United States who wrote to her in the 1820s and 30s requesting — and, unfortunately, receiving — her permission and support to become slaveholders.
 Her model of leadership through relationships was tested several times, especially from 1806 to 1815 and 1839 to 1851.

 Her habit of a deep life of prayer and reflection, consistently found in her 14,000 extant letters, was stressed in the original Constitutions of the Society of the Sacred Heart of 1815 and reaffirmed in the revised Constitutions of 1982.
 It remains a vital legacy to the Society and to the wider Christian community.

-At the time of her death on May 25, 1865, Sophie Barat was guiding an international community of over 3,000 women, which today extends to forty countries.
+At the time of her death on May 25, 1865, Sophie Barat was guiding an international community of over 3,000 women, which today extends to 41 countries.

 No authentic portrait of Sophie Barat exists from her lifetime, since she refused to allow her photograph to be taken.
-A photograph was taken on her death bed, which became the source of several later portraits.
+A photograph taken on her deathbed became the source of several later portraits.

 Madeleine Sophie Barat was canonized a saint of the Roman Catholic Church on May 25, 1925.
 Her feast is kept on May 25.